Professional Indemnity Insurance for Accountants

 PI insurance for accountants: financial protection if you’re accused of making a mistake.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Professional indemnity insurance for accountants is often mandatory in Australia.
 If you make a mistake, error or omission in your job — or are accused of making one — it can pay for legal and court fees, allowing you to defend yourself and your reputation, and if you do need to pay damages, it can cover you into the millions.

 To get PI insurance for accountants, you can click through for an online quote or enter your details to receive a call back from a broker.

 Professional indemnity insurance is a form of insurance that covers professionals against claims of negligence arising from an alleged act, omission or breach of professional duty on their part.

 A typical professional indemnity insurance policy will cover them for things such as:

-- negligence claims arising from errors or incorrect advice
+- Negligence claims.
+There are claims arising from errors or incorrect advice

-- civil liability claims that might result from their business activities
+- Civil liability claims.
+These might result from their business activities

 What is covered by a professional indemnity insurance policy for accountants will vary from insurer to insurer, but when comparing policies, there are certain areas you should pay special attention to.
 These include, but are not limited to: